What You’ll Learn 🎯

 Let’s now focus on the Recorder widget.

-If we hover over an Event marker, Dewesoft will display a gray box with the time, date, type, and note belonging to the event we are hovering over with our mouse.
+When you hover over an Event Marker, Dewesoft displays a gray box containing the time, date, type, and note associated with that event.

-Whenever we add Event markers, they are automatically added to the Recorder widget, which might make signal analysis a little harder.
-That is why we can hide the events.
-To do so, we select the Recorder, then open the Drawing options drop-down menu under the Recorder's settings.
-To hide the Events, we need to deselect the Show events checkbox.
+Whenever Event Markers are added, they automatically appear in the Recorder widget, which can sometimes make signal analysis more difficult.
+For this reason, events can be hidden.
+To do so, select the Recorder, open the Drawing Options drop-down menu under the Recorder settings, and deselect the Show Events checkbox.

-All the notes we have entered into the Event text bracket of the Notice markers are saved in a PredefinedNoticeMessages.dxb file that we can find in our Dewesoft System folder.
+All notes entered into the Event text bracket of the Notice Markers are saved in a file named PredefinedNoticeMessages.dxb, which can be found in the Dewesoft System folder.

-This means that we can create Event texts prior to data acquisition and then simply choose the suitable text for the event from the drop-down menu while in acquisition mode or post-processing mode.
+This means that Event texts can be created prior to data acquisition and later selected from the drop-down menu during either acquisition mode or post-processing mode.

-As with all the *.dxb files, this means that we can share the Event texts with different measurement units.
+As with all .dxb files, Event texts can be shared across different measurement units.

 What are User note markers?

-User note markers are the simplest and least talked-about markers in Dewesoft.
-We can add them to the Recorder widget and use them specifically to give visual annotations when we do not want to add Event markers.
-Since these are only visual aids, we cannot export them like we can any other marker in this PRO Training.
+User Note Markers are the simplest and least discussed markers in Dewesoft.
+They can be added to the Recorder widget and are used specifically to provide visual annotations when Event Markers are not required.
+Since they are only visual aids, they cannot be exported like other markers in this PRO Training.

-As mentioned previously, User note markers can only be added to a Recorder widget.
-We can add them both during Data acquisition and during analysis, but since the steps are the same, we will only demonstrate this functionality in analysis mode.
+As mentioned earlier, User Note Markers can only be added to a Recorder widget.
+They can be inserted both during data acquisition and during analysis.
+However, since the steps are the same, this functionality will be demonstrated only in analysis mode.

-Let’s take the signal we created previously when analyzing Event markers.
-We could see that we noted a voice event before the event actually took place, since we were making the notes manually.
-Our signal has already been added to the Recorder widget.
-We should now select the widget so that we can see its settings and navigate to the Interaction section, where we can choose the widget’s Mode.
-By default, the Mode should be set to Normal, but we should change it to User notes.
+Let’s use the signal created previously when analyzing Event Markers.
+In that example, we noted a Voice Event before the event actually occurred, since the notes were added manually.
+The signal has already been added to the Recorder widget.
+The next step is to select the widget to access its settings and navigate to the Interaction section, where you can choose the widget’s Mode.
+By default, the mode is set to Normal, but it should be changed to User Notes.

-Now, we can locate the position on the graph where we want to insert the input.
-Once we have found it, we simply click on the graph.
+Next, locate the position on the graph where you want to insert the input.
+Once identified, simply click on the graph.

-Associated to - here, we can choose which channel the User note will relate to.
+Associated To – Select the channel the User Note will be linked to.

-Note - this is where we enter a short note.
+Note – Enter a short description or note.

-Color - here, we can select the color of the User note marker.
+Color – Select the color of the User Note Marker.

-As we could see in the moving image above, we will keep adding new User notes until we switch the Recorder widget’s mode back to Normal.
+As shown in the animation above, new User Notes can be added continuously until the Recorder widget’s mode is switched back to Normal.

-When a marker is selected, it is circled, and orange in color.
+When a marker is selected, it is highlighted with an orange circle.

 What is the Cursors module?